mrocklin/thesis/sympy-stats.md

 We enable the expression of uncertain systems in computer algebra through the addition of a random variable type.
 A random variable is an algebraic symbol attached to a probability space with a defined probability distribution.
 Expressions containing random variables themselves become random.
 Expressions containing multiple random variables exist over joint probability distributions.
 The addition of conditions restricts the space over which these distributions have support.
 Queries on random expressions generate deterministic computations.

 SymPy.stats leverages existing SymPy objects to describe these concepts.
 Distributions are described with scalar expressions, joint and conditional probability spaces with SymPy sets, and results with SymPy integral expressions.
-SymPy.stats offloads difficult computations onto other, more heavily curated systems.
-This was the motivating design principle of this project.
+SymPy.stats offloads difficult computations onto other, more heavily curated systems, which was the motivating design principle of this project.

 ### Example